 Hello and thank you for stopping by!
 I am a self-taught portrait artist with no formal art schooling.
-Born and raised in Atlanta, Georgia, I learned by trying, doing, and trying some more.
+Born and raised in East Atlanta, Georgia, I learned by trying, doing, and trying some more.

 The story of how I became a portrait artist is kind of funny and slightly embarrassing, so sit back and enjoy a good chuckle.

 In 1976 - when I was a 10-year-old, newly-converted Monkees fanatic - I was dismayed to discover that I couldn't find any pictures of the Pre-Fab Four anywhere.
 I watched the shows religiously on the then-WTCG (now WTBS) Channel 17 in Atlanta and wished I could find a poster or something.
 That tall, cool Texan Michael Nesmith was the world to me, and golly gee, if only I could find a picture of him!
 More than that, I wanted records.
 LOTS of records.

 Well, during that crazy summer my Mom was so patient and did what she could to find me some Monkees albums.
 Through the help of a local librarian (!) she was able to track down some used record stores and we ordered some albums from one.
 I believe that shop was somewhere in Pennsylvania.
 (Not sure how I remember that...)

 Keep in mind, this was in the Dark Ages when you had to send a check or money order via snail mail and wait for your purchase to arrive.
 It could take up to a month.
 Needless to say, I was totally impatient.

 One of the records we got was the 1967 album "Pisces, Aquarius, Capricorn & Jones, LTD" and man oh man did it have all the songs I loved from the show.
 It also had a cute cute CUTE picture of Nez on the back.